-1.1 Title: Combat Systems, Light-Off Support; provide
+1.1 Title: Combat System, Light-Off Support; provide

-- 2.1 Standard Items - 2.2 S9095-AD-TRQ-010/TSTP, Total Ship Test Program
+2.1 S9095-AD-TRQ-010/TSTP, Total Ship Test Program

 3.1 Complete work in designated compartments and support systems prior to the Command, Control, Communications, Computer, Combat Systems and Intelligence (C5I) Light-Off (C5ILO) Key Event to the degree required to support uninterrupted completion of government AIT installations as well as all Stage 3 and follow-on C5I tests.
-Stage test definitions are detailed in 2.2.
+Stage test definitions are detailed in 2.1.
 Designated compartments and support systems required to support AIT production and testing are listed in a Compartment Release Schedule (CRS) which is provided to the Lead Maintenance Activity (LMA) by the SUPERVISOR as Government Furnished Information (GFI).
-The selected Stage 3 through 7 or Operational Verification Tests to be conducted during the C5I Light-Off period are to be identified in the LMA's Integrated Test Schedule (ITS) required by SI 009-67 of 2.1.
+The selected Stage 3 through 7 or Operational Verification Tests to be conducted during the C5I Light-Off period are to be identified in the LMA's Integrated Test Schedule (ITS) required by SI 009-67 of NAVSEA Standard Items.

-3.1.1 Obtain from the SUPERVISOR, no later than A-30, a C5I Compartment Release Schedule (CRS), indicating compartments and Combat Systems Support Equipment (CSSE) required in support of C5I Light-Off.
+3.1.1 A C5I Compartment Release Schedule (CRS), indicating each compartment and Combat Systems Support Equipment (CSSE) required in support of C5I Light-Off (C5ILO) will be provided during the bidding process.

-3.1.2 Ensure all work and testing required to meet CRS dates are fully integrated into the Integrated Production Schedule (IPS) and Integrated Test Schedule (ITS) required by 009-60 and 009-67 of 2.1.
+3.1.2 Ensure all work and testing required to meet CRS dates are fully integrated into the Integrated Production Schedule (IPS) and Integrated Test Schedule (ITS) required by 009-60 and 009-67 of NAVSEA Standard Items.
 Include all work and testing planned for accomplishment by all organizations involved including Commercial Industrial Services (CIS), Alteration Installation Teams (AIT), Ships Force, Government-Contracted Third Party Maintenance Providers, and Fleet Maintenance Activity (FMA).